 Harvey Leonard Aadland was born February 13, 1938 to Leonard Aadland and Helen Njaa in Birch Hills, SK.
 Harvey attended Grade school in Birch Hills and was very active in all sports - especially hockey.
 He began playing hockey at a very young age and quickly developed skills which would lead him into a successful hockey career.
 Harvey was billeted by many families around Saskatchewan.
 Family members in Loreburn/Outloook enjoyed listening to Harvey’s hockey games on the radio.
 Harvey especially loved his time he played for the Prince Albert Mintos from 1955-1958.
 He began training camps for the NHL, however an unfortunate injury prevented him from carrying on.

-To send flowers in memory of Harvey Leonard Aadland, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Harvey Leonard Aadland, please visit our Heartfelt Sympathies Store.

 Shortly after his career with the Mintos Harvey began farming in Birch Hills.
 He enjoyed all aspects of farming, which included grain, cattle, pigs, chickens and horses.
 Around this time Harvey found support with Alcoholics Anonymous.
 He would easily refer to the people he met here as family.
 Harvey continued with AA until he passed with 38 years of sobriety.
 His family was extremely proud of this- as was he.
 Harvey committed the latter part of his life to helping others in any way that he could.